25th: Cattle Markets Can Recover

 Frozen pork supplies

 year.
-Stocks of pork bellies were up 6 percent from last month but down
+Stocks of pork bellies were down 19 percent from last month but up

 Total stocks of chicken

-were down 2 percent from the previous month but up 5 percent from last
+were up 1 percent from the previous month and up 12 percent from last year.

 Total pounds of turkey